arethk/face-blaster/README.md

 # face-blaster
-Sometimes you need to blast some faces
+Sometimes you need to blast some face